fluttercommunity/plus_plugins/example/README.md

 # share_example

-Demonstrates how to use the share plugin.
+Demonstrates how to use the share_plus plugin.

 ## Getting Started